From 1909 to the present day.

 Otherwise the design was as before.
 They were made of hallmarked silver gilt.

-Awarded without a crown for the tenth sucessful march.
+Awarded without a crown for the tenth successful march.
 For the eleventh year a separate crown was awarded for attachment to the suspension of the ten year cross.

 Obverse.
 The design of the cross remained consistent throughout this period.